JabiruCMS/Platform/readme.md

 ## Differences vs AsgardCMS

 The original CMS was fully modular in the initial versions, but later moved to monorepo pattern with all modules included.
 Modules were still extracted using subtree split into individual repositories, however it made contributing to individual modules outside of the platform much more complicated.
-JabiruCMS returns back to the original concept, where each module has it's own standalone repository and is no longer part of the Platform repository.
+JabiruCMS returns back to the original concept, where each module has its own standalone repository and is no longer part of the Platform repository.

 ## Versioning